 If they are not able to provide you with at least an outline of how the damage or complaint process goes, you should start looking elsewhere.

 Make sure you find a reliable long-distance moving team that will help you coordinate your move and decrease some of your stress.
-Asking the right questions can help you suss out whether they are the right fit for you:
+Asking a moving company the right questions can help you suss out whether they are the right fit for you:

 - Is your company properly licensed?